 TSC CEO Dr Nancy Macharia to retire on June 30 after 10 years of service

-Gabriel Mathenge is the current personal assistant of the TSC CEO and doubles as the Director of the recently created Directorate of operations.
-He once served in the Directorate of Teacher professional development as a deputy Director.
+Gabriel Mathenge who is the current head of operations at the TSC.
+Earlier he served as the Personal Assistant to Dr. Macharia.
+He once served in the Directorate of Teacher professional development as Deputy Director.

-Lastly, is Dr. Wilson Sossion, the former Kenya National Union of Teachers (KNUT) Secretary General, who is viewed as a possible candidate in the race.
+Lastly, is Dr. Wilson Sossion, the former Kenya National Union of Teachers (KNUT) Secretary General, who is viewed as a formidable candidate in the race.
+He is the darling of teachers having fought many battles for them as the union boss.

-He is the president’s ally who always defends the Kenya kwanza government policies in various media houses.
-Dr. Sossion holds Masters and PhD degree in various education disciplines.
-He was recently shortlisted by the Public Service Commission (PSC) for Principal Secretary position but was not appointed.
+He is also the president’s ally who always defends the Kenya kwanza government policies in various media houses hence a man to watch.
+He was recently shortlisted by the Public Service Commission (PSC) for the Principal Secretary position but was not appointed.

 By Naboth Murunga